Aquablue: Plot

-Aquablue centers around the adventures of Wilfried Morgenstern, also known as Nao, is young Human orphan and one of the sole survivors of the White Star cruise spaceliner wreck.
-Growing up on a space lifeboat with only Cybot (a simple but sentient and caring robotic nurse) to care for him, he eventually arrives on Aquablue, a planet almost totally covered by water.
-Arriving on the surface, Uruk-Uru - a gigantic manta ray-shaped whale - takes an interest in him before disappearing back into the depths of the sea.
+Aquablue centers around the adventures of Wilfried Morgenstern, also known as Nao, a young Human orphan and one of the few survivors of the White Star cruise spaceliner wreck.
+Growing up on a space lifeboat with only Cybot (robotic nurse) to care for him, he eventually arrives on Aquablue, a planet almost totally covered by water.
+Arriving on the surface, Uruk-Uru – a gigantic manta ray-shaped whale – takes an interest in him before disappearing back into the depths of the sea.

 Taken in by the indigenous blue-skinned humanoid natives on the planet who see in him a messenger of their gods due to the visitation of Uruk-Uru, he grows up one of their own.
-Eventually he becomes a strong young man, skilled at swimming, diving and fishing to non-human levels, even though he doesn't have gills nor other water-adaptions the locals possess.
-His abilities, strength, ingenuity, creativity, modularity - as well as the trusted friends he makes during his adventures - help him overcome the issues he faces during the series.
+Eventually he becomes a strong young man, skilled at swimming, diving and fishing to non-human levels, even though he has neither gills nor other water-adaptions the locals possess.
+His abilities, strength, ingenuity, creativity, as well as the friends he makes during his adventures, help him overcome the challenges he faces during the series.

 Volumes

-Aquablue - Volumes 1-5
+Aquablue, Cycle I: Volumes 1–5

 Eventually, Nao's idyll is shattered shortly after his coming-of-age, when a Terran company, Texas Energy Consortium AKA 'Texec', supported by new colonial policies back on Earth, decides to use Aquablue as a location for special power plants feeding on the ocean's warmth.
 If they aren't stopped, they would eventually cause the planet to glaciate, as well as destroy the native life and culture.